-Relationships With Family Members, Children and Friends
+Relationships With Family Members and Friends

 People facing cancer often worry about how their family and friends are coping with the changes that cancer often brings into our lives.
-A diagnosis of cancer will almost certainly change the way you relate to your loved ones and the way they relate to you.
+A cancer diagnosis will almost certainly change the way you relate to your loved ones and the way they relate to you.
 Remember that these relationship changes can be positive.
 Many people find that relationships become more meaningful and deeper.

 You hope and expect that your family members and friends will be your greatest source of support.
 But even loving families and well-meaning friends can add to the stress of learning to be a cancer survivor.
 Sometimes you continue to try to be a protector and caretaker, even when you long for some care for yourself.
-Cancer survivors often comment that others simply do not understand how draining treatment can be on all levels—physically, psychologically, emotionally.
+Cancer survivors often comment that others simply do not understand how draining treatment can be on all levels — physically, psychologically, and emotionally.
 This is often why people affected by cancer find it difficult to ask for and receive help.
 Attending support groups, couples workshops, family counseling, educational programs, and religious retreats are very helpful for finding new ways to cope and communicate.

 One of the most important things you can do to stay connected to family and friends is to be open and honest in how you are feeling and ask them to do the same.
 People often don’t know what to say so they may say the wrong thing or nothing at all.
 Tell them honestly about your diagnosis, how the disease and treatment might be affecting you, and how they can and cannot help you.
 Let them know if it’s okay to ask you questions or if something they are doing is adding to your stress and anxiety.
 Be specific about what you need when people offer help.

-Your network of support—your relationships at home, at work and elsewhere—make a difference in your life.
-These relationships can contribute to feelings of anger, sadness and loneliness; or feelings of comfort, love and support.
+Your network of support — your relationships at home, at work, and elsewhere — make a difference in your life.
+These relationships can contribute to feelings of anger, sadness and loneliness; or feelings of comfort, love, and support.
 There may be some friends or family members that are unable to be a support to you right now because of personal issues or avoidance of the situation.
 You may need to accept that distance right now and surround yourself with people who do have a supportive influence.

 There are times when it can be beneficial for a couple or the whole family to sit down with a cancer counselor to talk about relationship or family issues related to the diagnosis and treatment.
 Your oncologist, oncology social worker or local community support organization should be able to provide you with a list of qualified professionals in your area.
 Since there is a generally a charge for private counseling, you may want to check with your insurance company to determine what services and providers are covered under your plan.

-- The need to switch roles from caring for others to being cared for yourself
+• The need to switch roles from caring for others to being cared for yourself

-- Your wish to protect your children from the fears and stresses of cancer
+• Your wish to protect your children from the fears and stresses of cancer

-- Your need for more practical help—and sometimes disappointment with the help you may or may not receive
+• Your need for more practical help — and sometimes disappointment with the help you may or may not receive

-- For the 5% to 10% of families that have an inherited cancer syndrome, a sense of guilt that you may have passed on a high risk of cancer to your children
+• For the 5% to 10% of families that have an inherited cancer syndrome, a sense of guilt that you may have passed on a high risk of cancer to your children

 Impact on Children